pooryadb/pooryadb/README.md

 - 👋 Hi, I’m @pooryadb
 - 👀 I’m interested in Android & Kotlin
 - 🌱 I’m currently learning Flutter
-- 📫 How to reach me: t.me/pooryadb / dev.poorya.db@gmail.com
+- 📫 How to reach me: https://t.me/pooryadb or dev.poorya.db@gmail.com

 <!---
 pooryadb/pooryadb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.